 "The workplace--in the midst of these fraught times--is a place we need to turn to, a place we need to examine, if we want to understand what it really means to get along with each other while expressing our deepest differences," said sociologist and Institute director Elaine Howard Ecklund.
 "What in effect, a healthy religious pluralism really looks like."

-The newly released Religion in a Changing Workplace was the focus of an October 7 event sponsored by the Bryan J. and June B. Zwan Endowment and co-hosted by the Boniuk Institute and Rice's Baker Institute for Public Policy, and featured authors Elaine Howard Ecklund, Denise Daniels, and Christopher P. Scheitle presenting their finding and answering discussion questions from a live audience.
+The newly released Religion in a Changing Workplace was the focus of an October 7 event sponsored by the Bryan J. and June B. Zwan Endowment and co-hosted by the Boniuk Institute and Rice's Baker Institute for Public Policy, and featured authors Elaine Howard Ecklund, Denise Daniels, and Christopher P. Scheitle presenting their findings and answering discussion questions from a live audience.
 The research draws on more than 15,000 surveys and 300 in-depth interviews with oversampled minority populations to ensure a robust representation.
 The authors argue that embracing religious diversity in the workplace helps foster other kinds of diversity and that their data can show managers, organizational leaders, and workers how to engage thoughtfully and respectfully with religion in the workplace.

 "The workplace provides special kinds of opportunities for religious plurlalism that really aren't present in any other spaces in society," Ecklund said.
 "Often we think that people want to remain privatized about their faith, but we're going to show you some data and make some arguments that people actually want to express their faith more."